REQUIRED COURSES for Medical, Dental, or Veterinary Schools

 Two (2) terms with laboratory is the minimum requirement at most schools.

 At Dartmouth, students wishing to satisfy this requirement should first consider whether or not to take Biology 11 ('The Science of Life').
-This course, offered 3 times per year without a lab, focuses on problem-solving in Biology and prepares students to take the required laboratory-based courses.
-Based on a self-administered on-line evaluativeexam and other factors, every student should have a conversation with a first-year or pre-health advisor as to the desirability of taking Biology 11 (or its equivalent Bio/Chem 8/9 (see below)) before enrolling in the foundation courses.
+This course, offered 2-3 times per year without a lab, focuses on problem-solving in Biology and prepares students to take the required laboratory-based courses.
+Based on a self-administered on-line evaluative exam and other factors, every student should have a conversation with a first-year or pre-health advisor as to the desirability of taking Biology 11 before enrolling in the foundation courses.

 Some students will elect to take Biology 2 (see below) and then proceed to a foundation course.
-The foundation courses are the 4 laboratory-based courses (BIOL 12, 13, 15 & 16) that will satisfy this minimum requirement with many students choosing as the two courses Biology 12 ('Cell Biology') and Biology 13 ('Genetics').
+Beginning in the fall of 2015, five foundation courses (all with labs) will be offered.
+Any two of BIOL 12, 13, 14,15 & 16 will satisfy this minimum requirement with many students choosing as the two courses Biology 12 ('Cell Biology') and Biology 13 ('Genetics') [see note below about physiology]..

-Students should consider including a course that emphasizes physiology and anatomy, since these subjects are represented on the MCAT exam.
-General courses in the Biology Dept that include these subjects are BIOL 2, 30 (lab) and 35.
+Students should strongly consider including a course that emphasizes physiology and anatomy, since these subjects are heavily represented on the MCAT exam.
+General courses in the Biology Dept that include these subjects are Biology 2 and 30 (lab).
+In the fall of 2015, Biology 30 becomes Biology 14, a foundation course with a course content identical to Biology 30.
 There are other courses that emphasize these topics as well; consult with a pre-health advisor.

 Students who are uncertain about their interest in a health career or feel they have weak backgrounds in Biology (and science) prior to matriculation at Dartmouth or who are hesitant about college science courses in general should consider Biology 2 ('Human Biology') as their entry course in the fall of their first year.
 While this course is not intended to provide all the skill sets typically used in the foundation courses, it does cover most of the topics of Biology 11.